universalsequences/zen/README.md

 # What is Gen~?

-Gen~ is Max MSPs sound generation language, that approachs sound synthesis/effects sample by sample.
+Gen~ is Max MSP's sound generation language, that approachs sound synthesis/effects sample by sample.

-Computers normally process audio in chunks of "samples" (i.e. numbers from -1 to 1).
+Computers normally process audio in chunks of 100s of "samples" (i.e. numbers from -1 to 1).
 This is efficient for the computer, but hard to reason about.
 For example, if you were to think of an effect that depends on a sample 500 samples in the past, you'd normally have to figure out which chunk that sample was in, etc.